PSD2 Compliance Guide for Merchants

 - Identifiable features of the customer (facial or fingerprint recognition).

 End-users can feel more at ease making online payments thanks to the additional protection provided by SCA.
 Previously, buyers just had to enter their payment information and finish the purchase.
-Customers will have a simpler time verifying their accounts, resulting in fewer cancellations.
+Customers will have a simpler time verifying their accounts.
+This will result in fewer cancellations.

 Why Are PSD2 and SCA Important?